Debarking Pet Myths: The Truth About Dogs, Fur Coats and Cold Weather

 Some state laws specify the type of shelter dog owners must provide if they keep their dogs outside during dangerously cold (or hot) weather.
 Other states, such as Pennsylvania, have legislated how long you can have your dog outside during extreme weather.
 You’ll want to be aware of and comply with any state or local regulations.

 Talk with your veterinarian about feeding your outdoor dog

 Finally, dogs that spend substantial time outdoors during cold weather will need more calories so they can produce enough body heat to keep warm.
-Calories may need to be increased by as much as 30 percent, depending on your dog, his activity level, housing and outdoor temperatures.
+Calories may need to be increased by as much as 30 percent, depending on your dog, his or her activity level, housing and outdoor temperatures.
 And don’t forget to provide fresh, unfrozen water at all times.
 If you have any questions or concerns about your dog’s nutritional needs during winter months, be sure to talk with your veterinarian.